andrebrogard/aws-cdk-todo-demo/README.md

 ## Prerequisities

 To try out the code in this repo you need
 * Several AWS accounts with basically full access.
 I advise to use accounts in an AWS organization.
-This demo uses 4 accounts.
-It is possible to use fewer.
+This demo uses 3 accounts at minimum.
+It is possible to use more.
 * to install AWS CLI and AWS CDK and configure your credentials such that you have access to each account through the cli.

 To try out the application locally you would need: